laurodd/new/docs/documentation/getting-started.md

 ReadMe has a *ton* of ways to make your docs the envy of any <Glossary>parliament</Glossary> (like that mouseover!).
 If you get stuck, [shoot us an email](mailto:support@readme.io) or use the Intercom widget on the bottom right of any page.

-We're excited you're here! :blue_heart: :green_heart:
+We're excited you're here! :blue_heart: :green_heart: :red_heart:

 ![This won't be fun to clean up...](https://owlbert.io/images/popper.gif)